Skip to content

 Final React/Vue Element

-🎯 Resolution Priorities:
+Resolution Priorities:

 Props Resolution Order:

-2. Derived props (from schema structure)
+2. Derived props (from schema structure, e.g. field name)

 4. Default props (component defaults)